-Tuchel Puts Trust in PSG Kids for Lens Test
+Tuchel puts trust in PSG kids for Lens test

-Paris Saint-Germain are set to launch their Ligue 1 title defense on Thursday with a drastically weakened squad and a host of youngsters.
+Paris Saint-Germain are set to launch their Ligue 1 title defence on Thursday with a drastically weakened squad and a host of youngsters.

 Coach Thomas Tuchel named his squad as PSG departed for Lens, with Neymar, Kylian Mbappe and Angel Di Maria among the absentees.